-Campbell graduated from Boston Latin School and then worked her way through college, graduating from Princeton University and UCLA Law School.
+Through all of this, Andrea persevered.
+Thanks to loving relatives, community support and a network of teachers who encouraged her, she turned pain into purpose.
+She graduated from Boston Latin School and then worked her way through college with the help of grants and student loans, graduating from Princeton University and UCLA Law School.

-Campbell served as legal counsel to Governor Deval Patrick, working to improve education and transportation systems and promote an agenda of equity across the state.
+Andrea served as legal counsel to Governor Deval Patrick, working to improve our education and transportation systems and move forward an agenda of equity across the state.

-In 2015, Campbell ran for the Boston City Council, becoming the first woman to represent District 4 on the Council.
+In 2015, Andrea successfully ran for the Boston City Council becoming the first woman to represent District 4 on the Council.
+Her first piece of legislation was the Community Preservation Act, which still generates over $20 million annually for new affordable housing, historical preservation, and parks and open space.
 In 2018, she was unanimously elected City Council President – the first Black woman to hold the title.